crazyroo1/Unwrap/CONTRIBUTING.md

 Make sure you also read and understand LICENSE.md.
 There is also a code of conduct in CODE_OF_CONDUCT.md that helps ensure contributions take place in a harassment-free environment.

 If you have questions about the code, about making commits, or even if you’re not sure how to open pull requests to get your code merged, that’s OK – just tweet me [@twostraws](https://twitter.com/twostraws) and I’ll try to help.
-Everyone is welcome here, even if it’s their first time working in a team project.
+Everyone is welcome here, even if it’s their first time working on a team project.

 ## Tools